berzerk0/GitPage/CTF-Writeups/Zico-Vulnhub.md

 ![a18](https://i.imgur.com/fRMKgcG.png)
 <br>

-My "advanced" powers of deduction tell me that we are going to have a user called zico.
+My "advanced" powers of deduction tell me that we are going to have a user named *zico*.
 A user with a home directory, even.

 Let's verify.